ucla-oarc-web/WebBlocks/template/entity/list/README.md

 A list of items, either ordered or unordered.
 The list elements (`ul` and `ol`) are used in a number of other prototypes given their semantic value, but this prototype refers specifically to lists used outside other prototypes.
+To apply WebBlocks styling, the element must be defined as `.list`.

 ## Usages